Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Data sets

-In addition, there are 1,000 simulations associated to each delivered map, which allow us to characterize the instrumental properties of \Planck\ CMB maps.
+In addition, there are 1000 simulations associated with each delivered map, which allow us to characterize the instrumental properties of \Planck\ CMB maps.
 In the context of this work, these simulations are used for the stacking analyses in Sect.~\ref{sec:stack}.
 The other ISW studies require specific coherent simulations between the CMB and the LSS tracers.
 These simulations are described in Sect.~\ref{sec:data_sims}.

-As mentioned in the Introduction, the polarized CMB maps of the 2015 release have been high-pass filtered~\citep[see][for details]{planck2014-a08,planck2014-a11}.
-In particular, all the multipoles with $\ell \geq 20$ were cut, and a cosine transition between $20 < \ell <40$ was imposed.
-Obviously, this high-pass filtering limits very much the usefulness of the polarization information for the ISW analyses.
-More precisely, the expected 10\% increase of the ISW detection significance by exploiting polarization information in the CMB-LSS cross-correlation~\citep{Frommert2009} depends, unfortunately, mainly on the filtered out scales.
-Nevertheless, some of the information kept at smaller scales may still be useful for particular analyses as the stacking of the CMB anisotropies on the position of known superstructures.
+As mentioned in Sect.~\ref{sec:intro}, the polarized CMB maps of the 2015 release have been high-pass filtered~\citep[see][for details]{planck2014-a08,planck2014-a11}.
+In particular, all the multipoles with $\ell \leq 20$ were removed, and a cosine transition between $20 < \ell <40$ was imposed.
+Obviously, this high-pass filtering very much limits the usefulness of the polarization information for the ISW analyses.
+More precisely, the expected 16\,\% increase of the ISW detection significance by exploiting polarization information in the CMB-LSS cross-correlation~\citep{Frommert2009} depends, mainly, on the filtered-out scales (up to $\approx 80\%$ for $\ell \lesssim 20$, and $\approx 90\%$ for $\ell \lesssim 40$).
+In addition, the approach to derive the \ep-correlated (\tce) and the \ep-uncorrelated (\tue) maps (see below), are based on an $E$-mode map, with a corresponding mask that, as mentioned above, covers significantly less sky (45\%) than the temperature one (74\%).
+Therefore, in practice, there is no real gain in the signal-to-noise level.
+Nevertheless, some of the information kept at smaller scales may still be useful for particular analyses such as the stacking of the CMB anisotropies on the positions of known superstructures.
+First, because these structures are within the part of the sky covered by the \tce\ and \tue\ maps and, second, because the multipole range that mainly contributes to the angular scales of the stacked profiles corresponds to smaller scales than those for the CMB-LSS cross-correlation.
+For that reason, the polarization information is not used in the ISW study through the correlation of the CMB and the LSS tracers (Sect.~\ref{sec:xcorr}), but it was considered in the stacking analyses (Sect.~\ref{sec:stack}).
+A final study of the ISW effect using full polarization information is expected to be done with the next \Planck\ data release.